Sir William Temple, 1st Baronet

-Sir William Temple, 1st Baronet (25 April 1628 – 27 January 1699) was an English diplomat, statesman and essayist.
-An important diplomat, he was recalled in 1679, and for a brief period was a leading advisor to Charles II, with whom he then fell out.
-He retired to the country, and thereafter occupied himself with gardening and writing.
-He is best remembered today for two aspects of his life after retirement: a passage on the designs of Chinese gardens, written without ever having seen one, and for employing the young Jonathan Swift as his secretary.
+Sir William Temple, 1st Baronet (25 April 1628 – 27 January 1699) was an English diplomat, politician and writer.
+An important diplomat, he was recalled in 1679, and for a brief period was a leading advisor to Charles II of England, with whom he then fell out.
+Temple subsequently retired to the countryside, and thereafter occupied himself with gardening and writing.
+He is best remembered today for two aspects of his life after retirement: a passage on the designs of Chinese gardens, written without ever having seen one, and for employing a young Jonathan Swift as his secretary.
 The first is sometimes given as an early indication of the English landscape garden style, praising irregularity in design.